suchipi/quinci/README.md

 | -------------------------------------------- | ------ |
 | Comment with special phrase posted on commit | varies |

-On any commit, you can leave a comment with the phrase "quinCI run master" or "quinCI run pull-request" to run the `master` or `pull-request` tasks on that commit.
+On any commit, you can leave a comment with the phrase "quinCI run master", "quinCI run main", or "quinCI run pull-request" to run the `master`, `main`, or `pull-request` tasks on that commit.

 The phrase only needs to match `/quin+c[eyi]+.* run ([\w.-]+)/i`, so you can write "Quinncey, could you please run master" and it will work, too.

 You can also use this to run custom tasks; for example, if you create the file `quinci/deploy` in your repo, you can comment "quinCI run deploy" on a commit, and quinCI will clone the repo, check out the commit, and run `./quinci/deploy`.

+> Note: When creating a custom task, you may wish to also use `--queue-concurrency` to specify how many jobs can run concurrently for that task.
+If unspecified, the concurrency defaults to Infinity, meaning as many jobs as are requested can be running for that task at a time.

 ## Installation and Setup

 ### Create tasks for quinCI to run

-quinCI expects to find two executable files in your repo: `quinci/master` and `quinci/pull-request`.
+quinCI expects to find two executable files in your repo: `quinci/master` (or `quinci/main`), and `quinci/pull-request`.
 Create these in your repo before installing quinCI, or else your builds will fail.

-`quinci/master` will be run for every commit added to master, and `quinci/pull-request` will be run for every pull request.
+`quinci/master` will be run for every commit added to master, `quinci/main` will be run for every commit added to main, and `quinci/pull-request` will be run for every pull request.

+If you override the `--named-branches` setting via the CLI in such a way that `master` and/or `main` are no longer present, you don't need to have executable files at `quinci/master` or `quinci/main`.

 The scripts can do whatever you want.
 Here's an example `quinci/master` script that runs tests and then deploys the code: